 Truth is, more research needs to be done on what kind of exercise works best.
 But some studies show that exercise can support those with endo, such as a review published last year in BMC Women’s Health, which concluded physical activity and exercise may be beneficial for endometriosis symptoms.

 This 2017 study in the Journal of Physical Therapy Science also found that women with endo rated their pelvic pain as significantly lower after an eight-week exercise program which included:

 - Posture correction exercises

 - Stretching exercises for lower back, pelvic floor, adductors and hamstrings

 Reading up on working out during your period can be super helpful too.
 And as always, listening to your own body is crucial.
 If it doesn’t feel good, trust yourself!

 Exercise after surgerySweat’s Head Trainer, Kayla Itsines, has shared her own experience with endometriosis since she was a teenager, with crippling period pain and other complications which have often left her bed-ridden.

-Last year, following her second round of surgery, Kayla powerfully described the impact of having to step away from her much-loved high-intensity exercise while her body recovered.
+In 2021, following her second round of surgery, Kayla powerfully described the impact of having to step away from her much-loved high-intensity exercise while her body recovered.